How to Paint RV Cabinets

-It’s become quite popular recently for people to renovate their RVs.
-One of the most common things people do is paint the walls and cabinets.
-This is a great way to instantly refresh any space and is fairly easy to do.
+This is a great way to refresh any space instantly and fairly easy.
 Today I want to share with you a step-by-step guide on how to paint your RV cabinets!

 Ok, let’s get right into how to paint RV cabinets!